unfoldingWord/word-aligner-rcl/src/components/CheckArea.md

 # CheckArea.md

 ## Synopsis
-This file contains example code showing how to use the CheckAreaWrapper component for Bible translation checking.
+This file contains example code showing how to use the CheckArea component for Bible translation checking (wrapped in CheckAreaWrapper).
 It demonstrates the minimal setup needed to render a functional CheckArea component in a standalone environment.

 ## Description
 The CheckArea component is a central part of the checking-tool-rcl library that displays the current verse being checked and allows users to: